 As a child, I also loved visiting my grandfather’s house, where I was able to explore the woods.
 I enjoyed finding small nature treasures and studying them in detail.
 This seemed like a peaceful and magical place.
 These early experiences in creating and being surrounded by nature inspire my work.

 I received my Bachelor’s degree in Art Education from The Pennsylvania State University, and my Master’s degree in Painting from Marywood University.
 I have also studied drawing and painting abroad in Florence, Italy.
-I currently live in Northeastern PA and work as an Artist and an Art Teacher.

 I am a painter who specializes in acrylic and ink mediums.
 My work focuses on nature themes, particularly a study of animals.
 I think about the interdependency of all creatures, the overbearing presence of technology in society, and the absence of nature from our daily lives.